Douglas Marland: The Doctors

 He was hired by NBC Daytime in 1976 after then head writer, Margaret DePriest, left The Doctors.
 Although Marland's writing received critical acclaim and the show received Daytime Emmys, ratings dropped.

-During his tenure on The Doctors, a variety of new acting talent were added to the program: Kathy Bates (Phyllis), Glenn Corbett (Jason Aldrich), Carol Potter (Betsy Match), Ted Danson (Mitch Pierson), and Jonathan Frakes (Tom Carroll), among other actors.
+During his tenure on The Doctors which spanned from September 20, 1976, to September 30, 1977, a variety of new acting talent were added to the program: Kathy Bates (Phyllis), Glenn Corbett (Jason Aldrich), Carol Potter (Betsy Match), Ted Danson (Mitch Pierson), and Jonathan Frakes (Tom Carroll), among other actors.
 Marland was instrumental in shifting the serial's focus away from Hope Memorial Hospital to the Powers and Aldrich families, as well as the Dancy family, introduced by previous head writers Robert Cenedella and Margaret DePriest.

 General Hospital

-After his job on The Doctors, he was hired by ABC Daytime in 1978 to work with Gloria Monty on their serial General Hospital.
+After his job on The Doctors, he was hired by ABC Daytime on January 16, 1978, to work with Gloria Monty on their serial General Hospital.
 At that time, the show was near cancellation.
 Marland's writing, along with Monty's extensive production changes, helped the show rise in the ratings.

 Marland was instrumental in pairing the iconic of Luke Spencer and Laura Webber, as well as creating vixen nurse Bobbie Spencer, and the Quartermaine family.
 Although the changes at General Hospital were a success, Marland was not interested in moving to Los Angeles, where the show was produced, and didn't like the show's increased pacing by Monty.
-Marland left the show a year later.
+Marland left the show a year later on August 3, 1979.

 As the World Turns and Guiding Light

-Back in New York, he was asked by CBS Daytime to temporarily assume the head writing reins at As the World Turns, which he did for thirteen weeks.
+Back in New York, he was asked by CBS Daytime to temporarily assume the head writing reins at As the World Turns, which he did for thirteen weeks from November 7, 1979, to January 4, 1980.

 In 1979, he assumed the head writing reins of Guiding Light.
-Marland's run on GL produced popular storylines and characters.
+Marland's run on GL produced popular storylines and characters, first airing on January 31, 1980.
 One character Marland introduced was Nola Reardon, played by Lisa Brown.
 The unconventional Nola started as a villainess and became the heroine of the show.

 Another story was an envelope-pushing story that featured the character of Carrie Todd Marler (played by Jane Elliot).
-Carrie was diagnosed with multiple personalities, and Marland had barely delved into her psychosis when Elliot's contract was abruptly terminated by Executive Producer Allen M. Potter in 1982; Marland resigned in protest.
+Carrie was diagnosed with multiple personalities, and Marland had barely delved into her psychosis when Elliot's contract was abruptly terminated by Executive Producer Allen M. Potter in 1982; Marland resigned in protest, last airing on September 24, 1982.

 Loving

-Marland next teamed up with fellow writer Agnes Nixon to create Loving, which premiered in June 1983.
-He served as head writer for the show's first two years.
+Marland next teamed up with fellow writer Agnes Nixon to create Loving, which premiered on June 26, 1983.
+He served as head writer for the show's first two years, until June 14, 1985.
 The show was a critical but not commercial success during the time that he wrote it.